 Depending on the facts of your cased there may be other defenses to a charge of drug trafficking.
 Other defense to drug trafficking cases could be that you were set up by law enforcement and thus may raise a claim of entrapment, or that the confidential informant or the Government witnesses lack credibility and have a criminal records or a history of issues with trustworthiness and reliability.

-The criminal defense lawyers at Taracks & Associates will review your and use the skills that they learned as prosecutors and perfected as defense attorneys to look for and put forth all available defenses in an effort to have your charges dismissed.
+Our criminal defense lawyer at Taracks & Associates will review your and use the skills that we learned as a prosecutor and perfected as a defense attorney to look for and put forth all available defenses in an effort to have your charges dismissed.

 When a person has been arrested for drug trafficking, the government may initiate a forfeiture action against the person or property.
 Criminal forfeiture is a punitive measure taken against a defendant after a conviction, where, as a part of the sentence, the government seizes property that more likely than not was obtained as a result of the crime.
 By contrast, civil forfeiture actions allow property to be seized, even without a criminal conviction, if the government proves by a preponderance of the evidence that the property was obtained from unlawful activity.
 Not surprisingly, the majority of forfeitures pursued by the government are civil.
 You usually only have 15 DAYS to challenge the seizure or forfeiture of cash or property.

 If you would like a member of our team to review your case and the evidence against you, contact a Tampa drug trafficking attorney from Taracks & Associates today.

 Possession of a Controlled Substance, D.V.
 Battery Charges Dismissed

 Conspiracy to Commit RICO Violation, Fradulent Use of Credit Card Sentence Reduced

 Street Racing Charges Dropped